pace-neutrons/resolution_functions/docs/source/howtos/add_model.rst

 since Python code will have to be written.
 Though, before we start, some notes on the procedures for different outcomes:

-* If working for personal use, the new code can be placed wherever - it will have to be registered with ResINS, but this is straightforward and will be noted in the text below.
+* For personal use, the new code can be placed wherever - it will have to be registered with ResINS as explained below.

-* If contributing to ResINS, please create a new file in ``resolution_functions/src/resolution_functions/models`` where all the new code will go.
+* If contributing to ResINS, please use a new file in ``resolution_functions/src/resolution_functions/models``.

 .. _howto-model-dataclass: